asu2304/asu2304/README.md

 ### About Me

-I research **how deep learning models think** - with a motive to contribute towards uncovering the In-Context Learning.
+I research **how large language models think** - with a motive to contribute towards uncovering the In-Context Learning.

 With a strong mathematical foundation, I focus on opening the "black box" of Transformers to understand their internal reasoning.
 Beyond theory, I love building robust, scalable AI systems that solve actual problems.